 This is not your typical avocado-laden Cobb salad.
 There’s a pistachio-caper vinaigrette, first off.
 Then there are sun-dried tomatoes, fresh mint, and fennel.
 Of course, you’ve got the avocado in there too.
 Get our Fennel, Avocado, and Mint Salad recipe.

 Definitely less traditional, this rendition calls for bacon, white onion, tomato, cilantro, and chipotles in adobo sauce.
 Use Hass avocados.
 Get our Bacon and Tomato Guacamole recipe.

 It’s not guacamole, but it’s close.
 The main difference?
 Sour cream.
-This makes a good sauce on spicy shrimp, on black bean cakes, and on eggs in breakfast burritos.
+This makes a good sauce on spicy shrimp, black bean cakes, or eggs in breakfast burritos—or on practically any grilled Mexican dish.
 You can use it as a dip too.
 Get our Avocado Crema recipe.

 With the dark-meat ground turkey and rich guacamole, this is anything but a bland, dry healthy substitute for a beef burger.
 Try it.
 You’ll see.
 Get our Guacamole Turkey Burgers recipe.